Transportation / Home Stay Services

 The easiest but not the cheapest way to move around is by automobile.
 A reliable used car costs at least $2,500.
 Additional costs of having a car are the mandatory insurance as well as necessary repairs and fuel.

-International students must obtain a California Driving License even if you have a valid international license.
+It is recommended that International students obtain a California Driving License even if you have a valid international license.
 Prior to receiving a license the Department of Motor Vehicles (DMV) will require:

 After you have completed this process, a temporary license will be issued until a confirmation on your status is received by the Immigration and Naturalization Service (INS).
 The actual driving license will be mailed to you as soon as this confirmation is received, and this process may take as long as 9 months.